spion/spion.github.com/src/documents/posts/fixing-hackernews-mathematical-approach.html.md.md

 "reference point" or exemplary users with maximum voting influence.
 The system attempts to find out what they value and recognize it in others.

-The system is based on the mathematics described in [the beta reputation system](http://www.unik.no/people/josang/papers/JI2002-Bled.pdf), which is a system for measuring trust in online e-commerce communities.
+The system is largely based on
+[the beta reputation system](http://www.unik.no/people/josang/papers/JI2002-Bled.pdf), which is used to measure trust in online e-commerce communities.

 Here is a short description of the system: